conjurinc/tenfactorci/content/backing-services.md

 If your services have hard-coded assumptions about the location of upstream services, it makes it very hard to verify code along different development streams and branches.

+Mocking out calls to backend services is an option to be considered carefully.
+Mocking is fine for unit tests, but then smoke tests should also be run to ensure the real backend behaves as expected.
+The above guidelines apply for smoke tests.

 ---

 <ul class="fa-ul">